Ukraine invasion: What to know as Putin alerts nuclear force

 SIGNS OF DEEPER FINANCIAL DIFFICULTIES IN RUSSIA

-There were some early signs that the initial economic damage to the Russian economy is significant, as Russia’s attack and retaliatory sanctions from much of the rest of the world stretched into their fourth day.
+There were some early signs that the initial economic damage to the Russian economy is significant.

 While official quotes for the Russian ruble were unchanged at roughly 84 rubles to the dollar on Sunday, one online Russian bank, Tinkoff, was giving an unofficial exchange rate of 163 rubles over the weekend.